ArthurClemens/faceted_search/documentation/schema_configuration.md

 A list of fields used to create facets, with options for labels from a database table, ranges, and hierarchies.

-The referenced fields populate these columns in the search view:
+The referenced fields in `facet_fields` populate the following columns in the search view:
 - regular facets: `tsv`
 - range facets: `buckets`
 - hierarchical facets: `hierarchies`

+Filtering on regular facets is done using the `data` column - this allows for more advanced filtering options than would be possible using the `tsv` column.
+Therefore, all keys listed in `facet_fields` (except for keys using range bounds or hierarchies) must be present in `data_fields`.

 - Type: `list(atom()) | list(Keyword.t())`
 - Path: `sources > [source table] > facet_fields`